AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::note Visual representation

-We recommend to get acquainted with [this article](https://adblockplus.org/filter-cheatsheet#blocking), for better understanding of how exception rules should be made.
+We recommend to get acquainted with [the Adblock Plus filter cheatsheet](https://adblockplus.org/filter-cheatsheet#blocking), for better understanding of how exception rules should be made.

 :::